celestialfault/Swift-Cogs/CONTRIBUTING.md

 # Code style guidelines

-Aside from enforced pep8 compliance, there's not much in terms of guidelines as to how you should style your code.
+Aside from enforced pep8 compliance (with the exception of allowing up to 120 character long lines), there's not much in terms of guidelines as to how you should style your code.

-However, I do ask that you avoid the following:
+#### Do the following

+- Ensure all Python features used exist and properly work in 3.6 and above

+#### Please avoid the following

+**Do note:** Pull requests that include any of these criteria won't necessarily be immediately closed, but I'll usually ask you to fix it, unless it has a valid technical reason for being included.

 - `*` imports
 - Unnecessary and/or excessive code duplication
 - Lines that are over 120 characters long
-- Use of any blocking functions (e.g. `requests`)
+- Practically unreadable code

+#### Any pull requests including the following will be closed

 - Pull requests that only change whitespace in a cosmetic way
-- Practically unreadable code (read: [do anything but this](https://gist.github.com/Eros/177f87042cc8a4d8bf97baaeabab266b))
+- Use of any blocking methods / libraries (e.g. `requests`)

 # Submitting a pull request

 Please ensure the pull request description clearly describes what has been changed.
 If a relevant issue is open, please mention it!

-If your pull request changes any features in a substantial way, **please open an issue first** before you start working on it, so I can provide feedback before you spend time working on the pull request itself.
+If your pull request introduces any new features, or changes any features in a substantial way, **please open an issue first** before you start working on it, so I can provide feedback before you spend time working on the pull request itself.

-In most cases, if your changes deviate a cog from the core design, or significantly changes how the cog behaves, I'll usually ask you to either:

-- Move your changes into a separate cog that integrates with the initial cog
-- Make your own fork with the changes you made

-However, please keep in mind that exceptions can be made, such as if a pull request helps improve usability in a notable way.